chiissuu/chiissuu/README.md

 </h3>

 <p>
-  Outside of engineering, I have developed a strong personal interest in <strong>investing</strong> and <strong>financial markets</strong>, mainly focused on personal portfolio growth and long-term learning.
-This has helped me become more analytical, patient, and aware of risk when making decisions.
+  Outside of engineering, I have developed a strong personal interest in <strong>investing</strong>, <strong>financial markets</strong>, and <strong>business analysis</strong>, mainly focused on personal portfolio growth and long-term learning.
+I have also studied concepts such as business models, value creation, SWOT analysis, customer segmentation, value propositions, and marketing strategy.
+This has helped me become more analytical and aware of risk when making decisions.
 </p>

 <p>